Understanding Divorce and Retirement Accounts

 Pension Plan

 A pension plan is a type of defined benefit plan.
-The amount you can withdraw in retirement is determined largely by the number of years you worked for your employer and your highest earnings.
-That’s different from a 401(k), since the amount you can withdraw depends on how much you (and your employer) contribute during your working years.
+The amount you can withdraw from in retirement is determined largely by the number of years you worked for your employer and your highest earnings.
+It’s different from a 401(k), in which the amount you can withdraw from depends on how much you (and your employer) contribute to the account during your working years.

 How Are Retirement Accounts Split in a Divorce?

-How retirement accounts are split in divorce can depend on several factors, including what type of accounts are up for division, how those assets are classified, and divorce laws regarding property division in your state.
+How retirement accounts are split in divorce can depend on several factors, including what type of accounts are being divided, how those assets are classified, and divorce laws regarding property division in your state.
 There are two key issues that must be determined first:

 • Whether the retirement accounts are marital property or separate property